opencaesar/oml-tutorials/tutorial-2.md

 Note: If you have not already done so, please do [Tutorial 1](#tutorial1) first before doing this one since we assume your familiarity with the basics of OML.

 ## Learning Objectives ## {#tutorial2-learning-objectives}
 This tutorial demonstrates the process of developing a methodology for capturing knowledge in a given business domain with OML.
-The methodology will be developed as a series of patterns, each of which repersents a small step in the methodology, and is encoded by some new vocabulary.
+The methodology will be developed as a series of patterns, each of which represents a small step in the methodology, and is encoded by some new vocabulary.
 As an example, we will develop a simple systems engineering methodology.
 The tutorial also demonstrates describing knowledge using instances of those patterns and organizing them into modules that capture related concerns.
 As an example, we will describe a fanciful space mission called Kepler16b, which is an exoplanet orbiting a binary star system called Kepler16 .. approximately 245 light-years from Earth.

 Note: the source files created in this tutorial are available for reference in this [repository](https://github.com/opencaesar/oml-tutorials/tree/master/tutorial2), but we encourage the reader to recreate them by following the instructions below.

 ## Create OML Project ##  {#tutorial2-oml-project}

-We will start by creating an OML project that has a vocablary bundle and a description bundle that uses it.
+We will start by creating an OML project that has a vocabulary bundle and a description bundle that uses it.

 1. In the [=Model Explorer view], right click and choose New -> OML Project.
 1. Name the project `tutorial2`.
 Click Next.